Cole Hauser: Career

 Hauser made his film debut in School Ties (1992), which starred many young and up-and-coming actors such as Brendan Fraser, Matt Damon, Chris O'Donnell and Ben Affleck.
-A role in Richard Linklater's Dazed and Confused also starring Affleck came along subsequently.
+A role in Richard Linklater's Dazed and Confused, also starring Affleck, came along subsequently.
 In 1995, Hauser played the role of the leader of the campus neo-Nazi skinheads in the John Singleton film Higher Learning.
 Hauser would later re-team with Affleck and Damon when they appeared together in Good Will Hunting (1997).
 In 2000 he played William J. Johns in Pitch Black and voiced the character in the prequel video game.

 In 2002, he played a racist American prisoner-of-war in Hart's War with Bruce Willis and Colin Farrell.
 Then in 2003, he played a Navy SEAL in Tears of the Sun alongside Bruce Willis.
 He also appeared as a mob boss in 2 Fast 2 Furious.
 He has since had several leading roles in Hollywood films, including the Mel Gibson-produced Paparazzi and The Cave.

 In 2007, he starred with Anthony Anderson in the FOX series K-Ville.
 The show was canceled after ten episodes.
 That same year, Hauser starred in The Stone Angel adapted from a novel by Margaret Laurence.
 The film played in various festival circles and had a limited release in Canadian theaters in May 2008.
 During that same year, Cole filmed other indie productions such as Like Dandelion Dust from a novel by Karen Kingsbury, Tyler Perry's The Family That Preys and the CBS television pilot The Tower.

 He later played CIA Agent Mike Collins in A Good Day to Die Hard, Secret Service Special Agent Roma in Olympus Has Fallen, and Colonel Stevens in Transcendence.

-He starred as Ethan Kelly on the police drama series Rogue and currently stars as Rip Wheeler on the Paramount Network Western drama series Yellowstone.
+He starred as Ethan Kelly on the police drama series Rogue and Rip Wheeler on the Paramount Network Western drama series Yellowstone.

 Personal life

-Hauser's wife is former actress and photographer Cynthia Daniel, who played Elizabeth Wakefield in the TV series adaptation of Francine Pascal's novel series Sweet Valley High.
-Hauser and Daniel have three children: two sons (born 2004 and 2008), and one daughter (2012).
+Hauser is married to Cynthia Daniel, a photographer and actress.
+She is known for having played Elizabeth Wakefield in the 1990s television series Sweet Valley High, but is mostly retired from acting as an adult.
+Hauser and Daniel began dating in the 1990s and wed in 2006.
+As of 2024, they have three children.